 - Arch Henderson recognises that discrimination and victimisation are unacceptable and is committed to identifying and eliminating unlawful discriminatory practices and attitudes throughout the company.
 Furthermore, there is an expectation from all employees whether part-time, full-time or temporary, to support this commitment by treating all staff fairly and with respect.

 - It is the aim of the Arch Henderson to ensure that no employee or candidate receives less favourable facilities or treatment, either directly or indirectly, on the grounds of the protected characteristics.
-These are: age, gender, disability, sexual orientation, marital status, pregnancy/maternity, race, religion or belief.
+These are: age, sex, disability, sexual orientation, marital status, pregnancy/maternity, race, religion or belief.
 This applies to all aspects of employment, including:

 - recruitment and selection